Ginger Rogers: 1950–1987: Later career

+In March 1976, Rogers opened a cabaret engagement at Waldorf-Astoria's Empire Room in New York City, performing classic songs and dances associated with her Hollywood career.
+The show, choreographed by Onna White, was described as gracious and nostalgic, earning several standing ovations on opening night.

 From the 1950s onward, Rogers made occasional appearances on television, even substituting for a vacationing Hal March on The $64,000 Question.
 In the later years of her career, she made guest appearances in three different series by Aaron Spelling: The Love Boat (1979), Glitter (1984), and Hotel (1987), which was her final screen appearance as an actress.
 In 1985, Rogers fulfilled a long-standing wish to direct when she directed the musical Babes in Arms off-Broadway in Tarrytown, New York, at 74 years old.
 It was produced by Michael Lipton and Robert Kennedy of Kennedy Lipton Productions.
 The production starred Broadway talents Donna Theodore, Carleton Carpenter, James Brennan, Randy Skinner, Karen Ziemba, Dwight Edwards, and Kim Morgan.
 It is also noted in her autobiography Ginger, My Story.